algorandfoundation/algokit-cli/docs/features/compile.md

 Algorand Python is a semantically and syntactically compatible, typed Python language that works with standard Python tooling and allows you to express smart contracts (apps) and smart signatures (logic signatures) for deployment on the Algorand Virtual Machine (AVM).

-This is done by compiling Algorand Python using the PuyaPy compiler, which takes Algorand Python and outputs valid, optimised TEAL code with execution semantics that match the given Python code.
+Algorand Python can be deployed to Algorand by using the PuyaPy optimising compiler, which takes Algorand Python and outputs [ARC-32](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0032.md) application spec files (among other formats) which, [when deployed](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/generate.md#1-typed-clients), will result in AVM bytecode execution semantics that match the given Python code.

-If you want to know more, check out the [PuyaPy docs](https://github.com/algorandfoundation/puya/blob/main/docs/index.md).
+If you want to learn more, check out the [PuyaPy docs](https://github.com/algorandfoundation/puya/blob/main/docs/index.md).

-The below example is a valid Algorand Python smart contract.
+Below is an example Algorand Python smart contract.

 ```py
 from puyapy import ARC4Contract, arc4